DmitryKolchin/AdvancedProgramming2024/SpellbookSearch/DevelopmentJournal.md

 ## Research

 The implementation of this task required focusing on two primary areas:
 1. **Dynamic Programming and Levenshtein Distance**: To address the problem, I revisited the concept of dynamic programming algorithms.
-Inspired by Aimar's suggestion, I utilised the Levenshtein distance to enable search results to display close variants of a query.
+Inspired by Aimar's suggestion, I utilised the Levenshtein distance [(Introduction to Levenshtein distance - GeeksforGeeks, s.d.)](https://www.geeksforgeeks.org/introduction-to-levenshtein-distance/) distance to enable search results to display close variants of a query.
 2. **Hosting a Web App**: I explored using the PythonAnywhere service to host a web application.
 This approach allowed me to store a JSON file containing all the spells and fetch it dynamically in C#.
 This method eliminated the need for hardcoding the spells, as required in the initial task, and avoided issues associated with reading local files.

 ---